Important COVID-19 travel guidance

 Land border crossings

-The FCO currently advise against all travel to Venezuela’s border regions with Colombia.
+The FCDO currently advise against all travel to Venezuela’s border regions with Colombia.
 You should not use any of the Colombia-Venezuelan land crossings

 Colombia is affected by land mines and unexploded ordnance.
 Mined areas are often unmarked.
 Be vigilant when visiting remote areas or travelling off the main roads.